Category Archives: 1984 Movie reviews

 Grade: B

 Silent Night, Deadly Night (1984) is a fun, holiday-themed horror/slasher flick that is cheery mayhem in the spirit of the season, and a worthy addition to any horror fan’s collection.
-The film is best watched late at night for appropriate effect, and obvious to view around the holiday that it celebrates.

 The horror film was met with ridicule and protest upon release for the promotion of a killer Santa Claus, despite the story being slightly overreacted to and not interpreted correctly.
-The “real Santa Claus does not perform the slayings, but rather a mentally unstable young man dressed in the red suit does the dirty deeds.
+The ‘real’ Santa Claus does not perform the slayings, but rather a mentally unstable young man dressed in the red suit does the dirty deeds.

 Nonetheless, the film was unceremoniously yanked from theaters after parents expressed fear that their kids might be traumatized by the film.
 Silent Night, Deadly Night has graduated to cult-classic status and is entertaining, perhaps embracing its derision instead of running from it.